Subeen9/FashionBuddy/README.md

  ```bash
  python query.py
 ```
-The python module will convert the excel data into string.
+The python module will geenrate the embeddings of the excel data and caches all row.
+On Next run, the data is being pulled from cache.
+If there is change in data, the hash is changed so it regenerates the embeddings and updates the cache.
+Next Plan is to store in FAISS for vector search later.
 Gradio will run on  http://127.0.0.1:7860
 Ask the qns in the browser and it will answer your question.